 Members and staff work together in all phases of Clubhouse operation.
 The primary goals of the Clubhouse are to provide a supportive environment where members can regain job skills, find employment, reduce hospitalizations, secure decent housing and develop meaningful relationships.
 Emphasis is placed on reintegration into the community.

 Members have the opportunity to choose and pursue their individual goals and in the process, help the Clubhouse grow.

 Horizon House is a vital resource for adults with a history of mental illness in recovery.
-We are located in Wakefield, MA and serve the additional towns of; Everett, Malden, Medford, Melrose, Stoneham, Reading and North Reading.
+We are located in Wakefield, MA and serves the additional towns of; Everett, Malden, Medford, Melrose, Stoneham, Reading and North Reading.
 Our recovery and employment oriented programs help individuals gain self-confidence, build employment skills, and foster relationships.
 Clubhouse members and staff work together in all elements of Clubhouse operations.
 Our Work-Ordered Day is the backbone of our program and offers members the opportunity to engage in the community and build skills such as banking and budgeting skills, food service, newsletter and media production, administration and maintenance, while working alongside staff and other members to contribute to the overall goals of Horizon House.
 We offer extensive assistance in employment and education, and also offer dual recovery meetings, in-house health & wellness programs including a gym, and many social events.
 We invite you to come learn what we’re about!
 Contact us here.